Klortho/dtd-diagram/README.md

     * Add a simple sample dtd to the examples, and make the defaults use that.

 * Add attributes
+* Work on the sample DTD to make sure it covers all cases
 * Auto-adjust column widths, based on the rightmost edge of any node in that column
 * Corollary: expand the compound node's width proportionally to its height.
 * Add a "re-root" link somewhere on each node.
 Clicking that causes the whole